jhchein/AISearch-ImageAnalysisSkill/README.md

 - Under `Unauthenticated requests`, select `HTTP 401 Unauthorized`.
 - Save your changes.

-### 3. Update Skillset Configuration for Managed Identity Authentication
+### 6. Update Skillset Configuration for Managed Identity Authentication

 - Add the Service Principal's `client ID` (from the App Registration) as `FUNCTION_APP_CLIENT_ID` in your `.env` file.
-- Update your skillset definition (`definitions.py`) to use Managed Identity authentication by setting the `authResourceId` property to the `Application ID URI` you copied earlier.

 ## Troubleshooting